caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/troubleshooting/bluetooth.rst

    container$ ps aux | grep bluetoothd

 Make sure Bluetooth management is disabled on the RPi under :ref:`Preparing the RPi`.
 A reboot is required after making this change.
-The Bluetooth service should not be running on the host OS after the reboot.
+The Bluetooth service should not be running on the host after the reboot.

 ::

    rpi$ ps aux | grep bluetoothd

-If this issue occurred after these steps have been taken, stop the container, restart the HCI from the host OS, and recreate the :code:`chip-device-ctrl` container.
+If this issue occurred after these steps have been taken, stop the container, restart the HCI from the host, and recreate the :code:`chip-device-ctrl` container.

 ::